-E-scooters are available to ride all across California, and younger generations are finding that these electric scooters are a much more environmentally friendly way to zip around busy urban centers.
+E-scooters are available to ride all across the country, and many people are finding that these electric scooters are a much more environmentally friendly way to zip around busy urban centers.
 Not only this, but the convenience of e-scooters (which can be ridden on roadways and don’t require a bulky parking space) are also a factor in their popularity.
 Predictably, as more and more individuals use e-scooters, the incidence rate of injuries has increased as well.

 A 2018 study conducted in cooperation with the Centers for Disease Control and Prevention (CDC) discovered an injury rate of approximately 1 e-scooter-accident per 5,000 e-scooter trips.
 Despite this danger, though, additional studies have suggested that riders of e-scooters may not be doing enough to protect themselves from harm.

 In the Austin study conducted with the CDC’s involvement, of the reported injury incidents about half involved injuries to the rider’s head.
 Fifteen percent of the injury accidents involved a traumatic brain injury, a serious type of injury that can lead to permanent disability or limitations.
 Of the 190 people studied who suffered injuries and required treatment at a hospital, only one person was found to have been wearing a helmet while riding an e-scooter.
 The other 189 individuals chose not to wear a helmet.

 In fact, the mobility insurance company Voom, in its own study, found that 80 percent of e-scooter riders do not wear helmets when using the devices.
 This is true even though four in ten of those surveyed admitted to knowing someone involved in an e-scooter accident (or being involved in one themselves.
 Over six out of ten admitted to knowing of the potential dangers and risk of harm associated with using e-scooters.